briwa/vue-flowter/README.md

   - Type: `Number`
   - Default: `null`

-    If specified, the flowchart will be rendered to the width size if it's rendering in vertical mode.
-Custom height will be ignored since the calculation is solely by the width.
+    If specified, the flowchart will be rendered to the width size.
+If height is also specified, the container height will be rendered with the height value, but the flowchart will still respect the aspect ratio.
 - `height`
   - Type: `Number`
   - Default: `null`

-    If specified, the flowchart will be rendered to the height size if it's rendering in horizontal mode.
-Custom width will be ignored since the calculation is solely by the height.
+    If specified, the flowchart will be rendered to the height size.
+If width is also specified, the container width will be rendered to the width value, but the flowchart will still respect the aspect ratio.
 - `edgeType`
   - Type: `String` (`'cross', 'bent'`)
   - Default: `'bent'`